omni-us/jsonargparse/DOCUMENTATION.rst

 ============

-The :class:`.ActionJsonSchema` class is provided to allow parsing and validation of values using a json schema.
+The :class:`.ActionJsonSchema` class is provided to allow parsing and validation of values using a JSON Schema.
 This class requires the `jsonschema
-<https://pypi.org/project/jsonschema/>`__ python package.
+<https://pypi.org/project/jsonschema/>`__ Python package.
 Though note that
 jsonschema is not a requirement of the minimal jsonargparse install.
-To enable this functionality install with the ``jsonschema`` extras require as explained in section :ref:`installation`.
+To enable this functionality install with the ``jsonschema`` extra as explained in section :ref:`installation`.

 Check out the `jsonschema documentation
 <https://python-jsonschema.readthedocs.io/>`__ to learn how to write a schema.
 The current version of jsonargparse uses Draft7Validator.
-Parsing an argument using a json schema is done like in the following example:
+Parsing an argument using a JSON Schema is done like in the following example:

 .. doctest::